404oops/Audinspect/README.md

 An audio inspector.
 Made for quick viewing of audio files.
 Built with Electron + React and wavesurfer.js

-**YOU MUST HAVE FFMPEG INSTALLED IN CASE SOME AUDIO FILES DON'T WORK.**

-**I AM NOT RESPONSIBLE FOR ERRORS CAUSED BY NOT HAVING FFMPEG INSTALLED.**

 ## Features

 - Scrollwheel scrubbing